What Does Depression Look Like? How To Help Someone You Know Cope

 Working with a licensed therapist online through a virtual therapy platform such as BetterHelp can help you find healthy ways to cope with your depression symptoms and build communication skills to express your feelings and needs effectively.
 Online therapy tends to be less expensive and involves shorter wait times than treatments in the traditional setting.
 With flexible appointment formats, it can be simple to fit therapy into your busy schedule.

-According to a recent study, online psychotherapy treatments can be as effective as therapy in the traditional clinical setting for addressing depression symptoms.
+In recent years, many studies have shown that online therapy can be effective for a variety of mental illnesses, including depression and anxiety.
+According to a recent study, online psychotherapy treatments can be as effective as therapy in a traditional clinical setting for addressing depression symptoms.
 Medical professionals typically agree that the effectiveness of treatment usually increases with the number of sessions attended, and many patients said the convenience of online therapy helped them make it to more appointments.
 Many also said the added physical distance made talking about sensitive topics with their therapist easier.

 Takeaway